ncbi/CoV-Dist/README.md

 ### plot input
 * distance_file: The distance matrix resulting from "dist" command or any other distance matrix as long as its rownames and colnames are the same to the basename of the prefices and in the same order as the those in prefix file (e.g. if prefix is "a/b/c/xyz", the corresponding rowname and colname are "xyz").
-* meta: A metadata file (tab-delimited) and it must has "sample", "collection_date" and "collection_site" columns.
+* meta: A metadata file (tab-delimited) and column names "sample", "collection_date" and "collection_site" is required.
-* column: A column name in the meta data used to color samples in the pcoa plot.
+* column: The column name in the meta data file that will be used to color samples in the pcoa plot.
 By default, "collection_date" and "collection_site" will be used to generate a special scatter plots.
-Otherwise, the program will use a provided column.
+Otherwise, the program will use the specified column.
 * analysis: Method to show samples.
 Can be choosen from PCoA (default), MDS, TSNE.
 Since case is not sensitive, uppercase and lowercase letters are both allowed.
 * voc_meta: A metadata file for VOC (tab-delimited).
 It must has "sample" and "group" columns.
 * out: Output folder name.